Cooking in The Keys

 Tripletail seasoned with flour on a black plate.

-• Heat 3 tablespoons olive oil in a 12" cast-iron or heavy-bottomed skillet over medium-high heat until you can see ripples in the oil; add fish.
+• Heat 3 tablespoons of olive oil in a 12-inch cast-iron or heavy-bottomed skillet over medium-high heat until you can see ripples in the oil; add fish.

 • Cook for 3-4 minutes on the first side.
 Flip and cook another 2 minutes or until the fish is golden brown and the fish flakes easily with a fork.

-• Place fish on individual plates.
+• Place fish on individual plates with lemon wedges.
 Pour butter sauce over each piece of fish.

 Nutrition